fenago/tableau-intermediate/lab-guides/md/Lab_7.md

-Basically, the Tableau Story is a collection of multiple[]{#id326551163 .indexterm} worksheets or dashboards that are organized in a planned order.
+Basically, the Tableau Story is a collection of multiple worksheets or dashboards that are organized in a planned order.
 It helps us walk the audience through our data in the right way.
 Using Tableau Story enables us to suggest the path, to guide our viewer through the data in a way that will help them see a meaningful Story